Laguna de Términos

 Laguna de Términos is the largest tidal lagoon by volume located entirely on the Gulf of Mexico, as well as one of the most biodiverse.
 Exchanging water with several rivers and lagoons, the Laguna is part of the most important hydrographic river basin in Mexico.
-It is important commercially, as well as ecologically by serving as a refuge for an extensive number of flora and fauna; its mangroves provide an important role as a refuge for migratory birds.
+It is important commercially, as well as ecologically by serving as a refuge for extensive flora and fauna; its mangroves play an important role as a refuge for migratory birds.

 Geography

-Laguna de Términos (Lagoon of Ends, as it is the end of regional rivers) is made up of a series of rich, sediment-laden lagoons and tidal estuaries connected by two channels to the Bay of Campeche in the southern part of the Gulf of Mexico.
+Laguna de Términos (Lagoon of Ends, as the first Spanish explorers thought it was the end of the "island" of Yucatan) is made up of a series of rich, sediment-laden lagoons and tidal estuaries connected by two channels to the Bay of Campeche in the southern part of the Gulf of Mexico.
 It lies in the southwestern part of the Mexican state of Campeche, mostly within Carmen Municipality, with the southwestern portion in Palizada Municipality.

 It is 72 km long, 24 km wide, and covers an area of 1550 km2.
 Every nine days, approximately 50% of the lagoon's water volume is renewed, primarily through the effect of ocean tides.
 Isla del Carmen is a barrier island which separates the lagoon from the Bay of Campeche.
 There are two permanent channels connecting the lagoon to the Bay of Campeche – Boca de Puerto Real to the east of Isla del Carmen, and Boca del Carmen to the west.
 Inflow from the bay is via the Boca de Puerto Real, and outflow is via the Boca del Carmen.